API Documentation

 Rate Limit Headers

-Responses to keyed requests include your monthly quota state, and 429 responses include a Retry-After (seconds until the relevant quota resets):
+Responses to keyed requests include your monthly quota state:

 X-RateLimit-Limit: 1000